BrenekH/encodarr/README.md

 (default: `<platform user config directory>/encodarr/runner-<time of runner startup>/config`)

 `ENCODARR_TEMP_DIR`, `--temp-dir` sets the directory that the media files are saved to when they are being worked on.
-If you want to protect your flash memory(SSDs and SD Cards), you can set this to be on a hard drive.
+If you want to protect your flash memory(SSDs and SD Cards) from excessive reads and writes, you can set this to be on another storage medium.
 (default: `<platform user temp directory>`)

 `ENCODARR_LOG_LEVEL`, `--log-level` sets the level of output from the logging system to both the log file and the terminal output.